[LUM#9] What if plants no longer fed us?

-"Eat five fruits and vegetables a day.
-A slogan that could well become a has-been in the years to come.
-The cause?
-The deterioration in the nutritional quality of plants as a result of the rising concentration of CO2 in the atmosphere.
-A phenomenon that is still poorly understood, and which researchers at the Montpellier laboratory of plant biochemistry and molecular physiology.
+"Eat five fruits and vegetables a day."
+A slogan that could well become outdated in the coming years.
+The reason?
+The deterioration of the nutritional quality of plants due to the increase in CO2 concentration in the atmosphere.
+This phenomenon is still poorly understood, but researchers at the Montpellier Laboratory of Plant Biochemistry and Molecular Physiology.

-"In 50 years' time, the increase in CO2 levels, which we can no longer control, will probably significantly boost agricultural production, but this production will be of lower nutritional quality.
-This is the alarming observation shared by Alain Gojon, researcher at the Plant Biochemistry and Molecular Physiology Laboratory.
+"In 50 years, the increase in CO2 levels, which we can no longer control, will probably significantly boost agricultural production, but these crops will be of lower nutritional quality."
+This is the alarming conclusion shared by Alain Gojon, a researcher at the Laboratory of Plant Biochemistry and Molecular Physiology.

 A global food challenge